Murder of Hannah Graham: Search efforts

 On September 25, Charlottesville police chief Timothy Longo said he believed that Graham was either in Charlottesville or one of the surrounding nine counties, and asked property owners to search for her on their own land.
 The Department of Emergency Management organized two-person search teams in the search for Graham and estimated that as of September 26, those crews spent 44 hours in the field since the volunteer search.

 Remains found

-On October 18, 2014, human remains were found at an abandoned property in Albemarle County, by searchers from the Chesterfield County Sheriff's Office.
+On October 18, 2014, human remains were found in southern Albemarle County, by searchers from the Chesterfield County Sheriff's Office.
 At a press conference later that day, Chief Longo stated that the remains had not been positively identified as Graham; however, authorities informed Graham's parents of the discovery.
 The remains were sent to the Chief Medical Examiner's office in Richmond for identification.
 On October 24, the remains were positively identified as Graham.
 That same day, Graham's parents visited the property where she was found.

 On November 18, The Washington Post reported that a cause for Graham's death was determined but was withheld at the request of law enforcement.
 Later that day, the Albemarle County Police Department reversed course, releasing that Graham died of homicide by an "undetermined etiology".